ikechukwukalu/react-with-webpack5-redux-docker/README.md

     mode: 'development',
     devServer: {
         historyApiFallback: true,
-        contentBase: path.resolve(__dirname, 'react-webpack'),
+        static: path.resolve(__dirname, 'react-webpack'),
         open: true,
         compress: true,
         hot: true,
         host: '0.0.0.0', // or 0.0.0.0
-        port: 8080, // For production - You may need to change this to 80
+        port: 8080, // For production - You may need to change this to 80 },
     watchOptions: {
         aggregateTimeout: 500, // delay before reloading
-            poll: 1000 // enable polling since fsevents are not supported in docker }
+        poll: 1000 // enable polling since fsevents are not supported in docker },
-    },
     module: {
         rules: [